 Selling a home is one of the most important financial transactions in your life.
-But if it’s your first time selling, or if it’s been a while since you’ve dipped your toes into the deep end of the real estate market pool, you may be wondering how to choose a real estate agent for selling your house.
+But if you’re selling for the first time, or if it’s been a while since you’ve dipped your toes into the deep end of the real estate market pool, you may be wondering how to choose a real estate agent for selling your house.

-Luckily, you don’t have to dive in alone.
-This is where enlisting help from a top real estate agent comes in handy.
 According to HomeLight’s data, the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.
-Based on a median home value of $454,900 as of late 2022, that 10% amounts to an extra $45,490!

 1. Compare agents online